syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Asp.md

 {% endhighlight %}

-{% highlight vb.net %}

-'Creates a new PDF document
-Dim document As New PdfDocument()
-'Adds page settings
-document.PageSettings.Orientation = PdfPageOrientation.Landscape
-document.PageSettings.Margins.All = 50
-'Adds a page to the document
-Dim page As PdfPage = document.Pages.Add()
-Dim graphics As PdfGraphics = page.Graphics

-{% endhighlight %}

-{% endtabs %}

 1. Essential PDF has APIs similar to the .NET GDI plus which helps to draw elements to the PDF page just like 2D drawing in .NET.
 2. Unlike System.Drawing APIs all the units are measured in point instead of pixel.
 3. In PDF, all the elements are placed in absolute positions and has the possibility for content overlapping if misplaced.